uber-archive/makisu/lib/parser/dockerfile/README.md

 # Directives

-The following directives are not supported: ONBUILD, HEALTHCHECK, and SHELL.
+The following directives are not supported: ONBUILD and SHELL.

 ## COMMIT